wp-plugins/abase/readme.txt

 = How many ABASE shortcodes can I use on the same page? =

 There is no limit.
 Note that a shortcode [abase] is different than [ABASE].
-This is important if you embed an ABASE shortcode within another, e.g., [abase] ...
-[ABASE /] ... [/abase] should work.
+This is important if you embed an ABASE shortcode within another, e.g., [ABASE] ... [abase /] ... [/ABASE] works.

 = Where do I set the database and user? =